donovanh/donovanh.github.com/_posts/2013-03-15-rotating-phone.markdown

 ## Animating the result

 In this example I've added a drop shadow using CSS, and animated the entire phone using a couple of keyframes.
-If you'd like to see more of the source, the [full iPhone CSS](/stylesheets/iphone.css) contains all the rules and browser prefixes.
+To see this and more, grab the [full iPhone CSS source](/stylesheets/iphone.css) for all the rules and browser prefixes.

 Please let me know if you have any questions or feedback.
 My email is [d@hop.ie](mailto:d@hop.ie) and I can also be reached on Twitter at [@donovanh](http://twitter.com/donovanh).